PunishXIV/Splatoon/Presets/Dawntrail/Raids/The Arcadion 12 Savage Phase 2.md

 https://github.com/PunishXIV/Splatoon/raw/refs/heads/main/SplatoonScripts/Duties/Dawntrail/M12S%20P2%20Idyllic%20Dream%20Tired.cs
 ```
 - Can probably be reconfigured for other guides too
-- Will show: defamation and stack AOEs, stored clone AOEs
+- Will show: which tether to pick up, defamation and stack AOEs, stored clone AOEs
 - In progress: towers and precise positions for stacks/spreads

 Stored AOEs (don't need with either scripts):